kruus/gen-dnn/src/cpu/ve/README.md

 	regardless of --alg, which represents omp + balance + "invoke lambda" overhead!
 In comparison, on x86 this is ~ 0.019 ms (3x faster on x86).

+	ref_eltwise bwd generic (only a few cases hit this) is optimized.

+	TBD: VE vectorization for forward_nCspBc_padded
+		(same method as forward_dense)

 simple_sum should begin by following v0.16 version
 	did some further optimizations.  still slow cf. x64, I think